 It’s Time To Talk About Kamala Harris, Colorism & Who Gets To Be First

+It’s Time To Talk About Kamala Harris, Colourism & Who Gets To Be First

-Vice President-elect Kamala Harris and I have a few things in common.
+US Vice President-elect Kamala Harris and I have a few things in common.
 To start, we are members of Alpha Kappa Alpha Sorority, Inc. — the first (and finest) historically Black sorority.
-Thirty years may separate our entrance into this sisterhood (Harris joined in the Spring of 1986; and I did in 2016), but we both had the honor of being a part of a community that centers us in a world that continues to push us to the back.
+Thirty years may separate our entrance into this sisterhood (Harris joined in the Spring of 1986; and I did in 2016), but we both had the honour of being a part of a community that centres us in a world that continues to push us to the back.

 Advertisement